-Now Know ye, that we do hereby, and by virtue of the authority vested in Us by the said Act and Order in Council proclaim and declare that on Thursday, the sixteenth day of August next, 1917, a poll will be held in the said City of Fredericton for taking the votes of the electors for and against the said petition.
-That such votes will be taken between the ericton for taking the votes of the electors for and against the said petition.
+"And that we desire that the votes of the electors of the said County be taken for and against the revocation of the ments of the law have been observed; And Whereas, an Order of the Governor General in Council has been passed directing that the votes of all the electors of the said County of Charlotte be taken for and against the adoption of the said petition,- Now Know Ye, that we do hereby, and by virtue of the authority vested in us by the said Act and Order in Council, proclaim and declare that on Thursday, the thirteenth day of September next, 1917, a poll will be held in the said County of Charlotte, for taking the votes of the electors for and against the said petition.
 That such votes will be taken between the hours of nine o'clock in the forenoon and five o'clock in the afternoon of that day and by ballot.
-That Charles Dow Richards, Esquire, of the said City of Fredericton, in the Province of New Brunswick, barrister, has been appointed the Returning Officer for the purpose of taking on that day the votes of the electors for and against the petition and of afterwards summing up the same and making a return of the result to the Governor General in Council.
-That the said Returning Officer is empowered and required to appoint a Deputy Returning Officer at and for each polling place or station.
-That the Returning Officer will appoint persons to attend at the various polling stations and at the final summing up of votes on behalf of the persons interested in and promoting or opposing, respectively, the adoption of the petiming up of votes on behalf of the persons interested in and promoting or opposing, respectively, the adoption of the petition, at the Court House, in the said City of Fredericton, on Monday, the thirteenth day of August next, 1917, at ten of the clock in the forenoon.
+That Samuel Alexander McBride, Esquire, of Saint Stephen, in the said County of Charlotte, in the Province of New Brunswick, Accountant, has been appointed the Returning Officer for the purpose of taking on that day the votes of the electors for and against the petition and of afterwards summing up the same and making a return and of afterwards summing up the same and making a return of the result to the Governor General in Council.
+That the said Returning Officer is empowered and required to appoint a De-puty Returning Officer at and for each polling place or station.
+That the Returning Officer will appoint persons to attend at the That the Returning Officer will appoint persons to attend various polling stations and at the final summing up of votes on behalf of the persons interested in and promoting or opposing the adoption of the petition, at the Town ing, respectively, the adoption of the petition, at the Town Hall of Saint Stephen, in the said County of Charlotte, on Tuesday, the eleventh day of September next, 1917, at ten of the clock in the forenoon.